Bharat0014/HGCal-ValidDetId-SQLite/README.md

 ### Step 4: Visualization with Fireworks

 **Purpose**:
-This step allows users to visually inspect the simulated detector hits and validated DetIds using the **Fireworks** event display tool in CMSSW.
+This step allows users to visually inspect the validated DetIds using the **Fireworks** event display tool in CMSSW.
 It helps confirm that hits are correctly mapped to the detector geometry and provides a powerful way to debug or showcase events.

 #### Steps to Visualize Raw DetIDs